armadabjj/armadabjj.github.io/_instructors/Eric-Laporte.md

  In 2025, my path took a new turn.
 Along with a group of close friends, we decided to open our own school.
 At the time, I was teaching at a BJJ school and occasionally at Speedy Gym in Granby.
 Speedy generously allowed us to use their space while we searched for our own, and from there, we opened our new academy, now known as Armada Jiu-Jitsu.

- Through my journey, i've had the chance to travel the world to learn and train under some of the greatest athletes and minds our sport has ever seen, to compete at many different levels from local tournaments to the Masters World Championships, and to attend, as a fan and spectator, to some of the greatest competitions of all time.
+ Through my journey, i've had the chance to travel the world and learn under some of the greatest athletes and minds our sport has ever seen, to compete at many different levels from local tournaments to the Masters World Championships, and to attend, as a fan and spectator, to some of the greatest competitions of all time.
 I constantly study instructionnals and matches from the competition scene to feed my knowledge and to keep improving and honing my skills.

  My goal is simple, with my team at Armada Jiu-Jitsu, to build an safe environment where i can share my passion to all type of students that want to learn and share our values of unity and taking care of our members.